AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 The software is using several additional Arduino libraries (RCSwitch, Adafruit_GFX, Adafruit_SSD1306).
 These libraries have to be downloaded and installed.

+The software is sending a beep to the Raymarine devices (Seatalk alarm function).
+This helps to get a feedback regarding the recognition of of a pressed key.
+The LED on the PCB blinks in addition if keys are sucessfully recognised.
+This should also help with trouble shooting.

 # Programming the 433 MHz KeyFob

 You should change the four codes in the software to individual random numbers.
 The same codes have to be copied to the "_433_Programming.ino".
 Only for programming you will also need a 433 MHZ sender connected to the ProMicro.
-I use an ProMicro on a "bread boerd" to program the codes.
+I used a ProMicro on a "bread board" to program the codes.

-Send each code individually and programm the keys of the remote according to the programming description of your KeyFob).
+Send each code individually and programm the keys of the remote according to the programming description of your KeyFob.

 Key 1 = button A = -1 degree
 Key 2 = button B =  +0 degree